citp/privacy-policy-historical/a/at/ati/atitesting.com.md

 For European Visitors and Customers:
 EU-U.S. and SWISS-U.S. Privacy Shield Additional Notice

-We are in the process of submitting our certification of compliance with the EU-U.S. and Swiss-U.S. Privacy Shield with respect to the personal data of users of our Services who are residents of the European Union (“EU”), European Economic Area (“EEA”) and Switzerland.
+We participate in the  [EU-U.S. and Swiss-U.S. Privacy Shield](https://www.privacyshield.gov/welcome "Follow link") with respect to the personal data of users of our Services who are residents of the European Union (“EU”), European Economic Area (“EEA”) and Switzerland.
 We certify that we adhere to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement (hereinafter, “Privacy Shield Principles”) for personal data of users of our Services in participating European countries.
-Once complete, our Privacy Shield certification will be available here.
+You can find our listing of the Privacy Shield certification  [here](https://www.privacyshield.gov/list).
 We may also process personal data submitted relating to individuals in Europe via other compliance mechanisms, including use of the European Union Standard Contractual Clauses.

 Processing of Personal Data, Purposes and Legal Basis
 In this European privacy policy: